EvolveWithProseeker/Proseeker/README.md

-# ProSeeker: *In silico directed evolution*
+# Proseeker: *In silico directed evolution*

-ProSeeker is supplied as a standalone Python script (Proseeker.py) for either interactive use or pipeline integration and was written in Python 3.9.
+Proseeker is supplied as a standalone Python script (Proseeker.py) for either interactive use or pipeline integration and was written in Python 3.9.

 Packages required: